 The Jingle G&T (Gin & Tonic) is a little tart, and certainly refreshing.

 Jock Lindsey's selection of holiday-themed light bites aren't overly filling and will give you some festive fuel to be able to enjoy your holiday pub crawl.

 Returning this year are the Grandma's Favorite Sliders which are made with Venison Sausage Patties, Arugula, Tomato, and Cranberry Aïoli on House-made Buns.
 Each order comes with two sliders, and they are flavorful and hearty.

 My favorite holiday food item at Jock Lindsey's is new this year, the Holiday Ham and Brie Flatbread.
 With the ham and brie, I was worried this would be overly heavy.
 It isn't, thanks to the complementing flavors from the pomegranate seeds, watercress, and Granny Smith Apples.

-The C9 Light Deviled Eggs didn't impress me that much, and it's hard to beat the amazing Deviled Eggs available at Homecomin' Kitchen, also in Disney Springs.
+The C9 Light Deviled Eggs aren't overly impressive.
+It's hard to beat the amazing Deviled Eggs available at Homecomin' Kitchen, also in Disney Springs.
+Still, they are satisfying.

 Stop 2: Dockside Margaritas

 Over at the Marketplace of Disney Springs you'll find mostly stores and shops.
 Dockside Margaritas is a great place to continue your holiday pub crawl.
 If you can get there around sunset time you'll be treated to sugar plum-colored skies at this outdoor, waterfront bar at Disney Springs.

 As a Florida native, I love a tropical spin on the holidays.
 During my visit on opening day of the holiday festivities at Disney Springs their holiday margarita was not yet ready.
 If this seasonal margarita doesn't appeal to you, there is no shortage of other delicious margaritas and tropical cocktails at Dockside Margaritas.